 - It lowers the risk of VKDB in newborn babies

 - It combats harmful free radicals in the body

-Almonds contains excellent amount of monounsaturated fats, vitamin E, manganese, magnesium, plant protein, flavonoids, potassium, calcium, copper and other essential nutrients your body need to function properly.
+Almonds contain an excellent amount of monounsaturated fats, vitamin E, manganese, magnesium, plant protein, flavonoids, potassium, calcium, copper, and other essential nutrients your body needs to function properly.

 In some recent studies, it was discovered that regular almonds intake can help lower the risk of cardiovascular disease, considering the fact that it improves the fatty acids profile of the blood.

 - It prevents cardiovascular diseases and heart attacks